 Michael Waltrip has now gone five races without a top 10 finish.

 For a second straight week (and in only his second drive for the team) Jeff Burton scored the best finish the RCR 30 team has enjoyed this year.
 Apparently there's nothing wrong with the RCR cars.
 It's just the drivers.
 The fourth place finish also equaled Burton's personal best for the season.

 The top 10 finishers drove four Fords, three Chevys and three Dodges.

 Scott Riggs was the top finishing rookie in seventeenth.

 What's the Points?

-Overall Rating - (On a scale of one to six beer cans with one being a stinker and a six pack an instant classic) We'll give this one five icy cold cans of Colorado's finest and race a toast to someone with the power to change things having enough sense to add more short track races to the schedule.
+Overall Rating (On a scale of one to six beer cans with one being a stinker and a six pack an instant classic) We'll give it four cans of cold Bud cause nothing beats the Bristol night race.

 Next Up - Here's what I know.
 Next weekend is the Labor Day weekend.
 On Labor Day weekend the Cup cars are supposed to compete in the Southern 500 at Darlington.
 They won't be.
 As such I will not watch or write about the blasphemous abomination of a race that will take place next weekend.
 If you're a fan of stock car racing rather than the NASCAR sanctioning body, I urge you to vote with your remote and boycott next weekend's race as well.
 As far as I am concerned Cup racing starts again at Richmond in two weeks.